Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 • Micromechanical interlayer bonds transfer stress effectively

-•Pore laden Weak interfaces are not critically stressed
+•Pore laden weak interfaces are not critically stressed

-This testing primarily measures intrinsic material properties.
+Quasi static testing primarily measures material property constants

-Strain rate describes how quickly a material is deformed.
+Strain rate describes how quickly a material is deformed

-Low strain rate: • Slow laboratory bending
+• Slow laboratory bending

 • Controlled testing